Code-Institute-Submissions/globeconnections/README.md

 *(2) Additional help was requested from [SLACK](https://slack.com/intl/en-gb/ "Free online chat forum to discuss programming queries with people working in the industry").*

-*(3) The tool used to ascertain that the site displays correctly on all devices [AUTOPREFIXER](https://autoprefixer.github.io/ "Autoprefixer is a PostCSS plugin which parses your CSS and adds vendor prefixes").*
+*(3) The tool used to ascertain that the site displays correctly on all devices is [AUTOPREFIXER](https://autoprefixer.github.io/ "Autoprefixer is a PostCSS plugin which parses your CSS and adds vendor prefixes").*

 *(4) The wire-frames were created using Microsoft Powerpoint: [MICROSOFT POWERPOINT](https://www.microsoft.com/en-us/p/powerpoint/cfq7ttc0k7c6?activetab=pivot:overviewtab "Microsoft Powerpoint").*